AMS777/file-table-demo/README.md

 It's a frontend demo developed with React.js.
 It doesn't include style frameworks like Material-UI.

 It uses functional tests with Cypress.
+There is no complete test coverage as it's not necessary for demo purposes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).